bagisto/bagisto-docs/src/architecture/backend.md

 ### GDPR

-The GDPR Package in Bagisto allows customers to easily raise requests to update, modify, or delete their personal data stored on the platform.
+The GDPR Package in Bagisto lets customers raise requests to update, modify, or delete their personal data stored on the platform.
 This feature empowers customers by giving them greater control over their information and ensures that businesses comply with data protection laws like the GDPR.

 #### Key Features of the GDPR Package

 - Customer-Initiated Data Modification Requests
     - Customers can raise requests to modify or update their personal details (such as email, name, address, etc.) in their account settings.
-    - Customers can easily request to delete their personal data from the system.
+    - Customers can request to delete their personal data from the system.
 This is in accordance with the GDPR’s "Right to Erasure," which allows individuals to request the deletion of their data from systems that no longer need it.
     - Customers can revoke consent for data processing, allowing businesses to stop collecting or using their data.
 The system keeps track of revocation timestamps (revoked_at), ensuring compliance with GDPR.
     - While the customers can submit requests, the admin can review, approve, or reject them via the admin panel.
 The admin can also track the progress and history of these requests.